alecosanchez/DATA-101/README.md

 # DATA-101
-This repo is a collection of all of the most significant concepts and programs I learned during my debut data science class "DATA 101".
+This repo is a collection of all of the most significant concepts concepts I learned and programs I wrote during my debut data science class "DATA 101".
 In this repository you can find my implementation of a few main main algorithms including: decisions trees, linear regrssion, logistic regression, and many others.
+These algortihms were used to tackle real world problems using large data sets.
+The respository shows my path from using exploratory data analysis (EDA) to draw conclusions on my own, to implementing algorithms which can make predictions with 95%+ accuracy.